aditivir29/code_quality_checker/README.md

 └─ README.md                     # Project description

 ## How to Run
 1. Open `Code_Quality_Check.ipynb` in Jupyter Notebook
+2. Install requirements
-2. Select a Python file from the `data/` folder
+3. Select a Python file from the `data/` folder
-3. Run all cells to see analysis results and reports
+4. Run all cells to see analysis results and reports